gauravsak/roman-numbers-to-integers/README.md

 # Step 5
 At this stage the idea is to avoid writing the actual algorithm as far as possible.
 So, I thought the simplest thing would be just an if..else.

+# Step 6
+Next simplest failing test to convert "III" to 3.